LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/configure-ios-sdk.md

 **Note:** The following methods (1,2 and 3) are only available when using the SDK ViewController (Window Mode).

-1. The **[toggleChatActions](consumer-experience-ios-sdk-messaging-methods.html#togglechatactions)** method changes the state of the action menu of the conversation for brandID.
+1. Change the state of the action menu of the conversation for brandID.

    ```swift
    public func toggleChatActions(accountID: String, sender: UIBarButtonItem? = nil)
    ```

+   **Note:** Refer to [[Messaging API](consumer-experience-ios-sdk-messaging-methods.html#togglechatactions) to learn more about `toggleChatActions`.

-2. The **LPMessagingSDKActionsMenuToggled** nethod triggers each time the SDK menu is opened/closed.
+2. Triggered each time the SDK menu is opened/closed.

    ```swift
    <LPMessagingSDKdelegate> optional func LPMessagingSDKActionsMenuToggled(toggled: Bool)